MolSSI-Education/cpp_programming/01-git.md

 In this log, the commit ID is the first number on the left.

-To revert to the version of the repository where we first edited the readme, use the git checkout command with the appropriate commit id.
+To revert to the version of the repository where we first edited the readme, use the `git checkout` command with the appropriate commit id.

 ~~~
-$ git checkout 8c39357
+$ git checkout dc466ff
 ~~~
 {: .language-bash}